Symphyotrichum racemosum: Flowers

 Symphyotrichum racemosum is a late-summer and fall blooming perennial, with flower heads opening as early as August and as late as October.
 Flower heads grow in spread out racemose, or sometimes pyramidal, paniculiform arrays, horizontally spreading or arching, and are often crowded together.
 They tend to cluster along one side of each branch.

 Each flower head is about 13 mm in diameter and has its own slender peduncle which can be anywhere from 2 mm to over 3 cm long.
 The peduncles look like skinny branches (they technically are).
 They are hairy in vertical lines and have 5–15 bracts that are linear-elliptic to acicular in shape and very small, only 1–2 mm in length.
 These bracts are glabrous, and they grade into the phyllaries.

 At the base of the head and surrounding the unopened flowers of all members of the family Asteraceae is a bundle of sepal-like bracts or scales called phyllaries, which together form the involucre that protects the individual flowers in the head before they open.
-The involucres of Symphyotrichum racemosum are shaped like cylinders and are usually 3.5–4.5 mm long (although they can be as short as 2.5 mm and as long as 5.5 mm).
+The involucres of Symphyotrichum racemosum are shaped like cylinders and are usually 3.5–4.5 mm long (though they can be as short as 2.5 mm and as long as 5.5 mm).

 The phyllaries are appressed or the outer ones may be spreading.
 The shape of the outer phyllaries is oblong-lanceolate, and the inner phyllaries are linear.
 They are in 4–6 unequal rows, meaning they are staggered and do not end at the same point, and they are glabrous (with no hairs).
 The margins of each phyllary may appear white or light green, but are translucent.
 The phyllaries have green zones (chlorophyllous zones) that are oblanceolate to linear-oblanceolate and sometimes lightly purple-tinged.

 Each flower head is made up of ray florets (petals) and disk florets (disks are the flower centers).
 There are 16–20 ray florets (sometimes as few as 12) which are usually white, but may rarely be pink.
 The ray florets are 5–8 mm long and 0.5–1.2 mm wide.
-Ray florets in the Symphyotrichum genus are exclusively female, each having a pistil (with style, stigma, and ovary) but no stamen; thus, ray florets accept pollen and each can develop a seed, but they produce no pollen.
+Ray florets in the Symphyotrichum genus are exclusively female, each having a pistil (with style, stigma, and ovary), but no stamen.
+Thus, ray florets accept pollen and each can develop a seed, but they produce no pollen.

-The disks have 10–20 (sometimes as many as 25) florets that start out as cream or pale yellow and after opening, may turn pink or red after pollination.
-Each disk floret is made up of 5 petals, collectively a corolla, which open into 5 lanceolate lobes that are recurved to erect once open.
-Disk florets in the Symphyotrichum genus are androgynous, each with both male (stamen, anthers, and filaments) and female reproductive parts; thus, a disk floret produces pollen and can develop a seed.
+The disks have 10–20 (sometimes as many as 25) florets that start out as cream or pale yellow and once opened, may turn pink or red after pollination.
+Each disk floret is made up of 5 petals, collectively a corolla, which open into 5 lanceolate lobes that are recurved to upright.
+Disk florets in the Symphyotrichum genus are androgynous, each with both male (stamen, anthers, and filaments) and female reproductive parts.
+Thus, a disk floret produces pollen and can develop a seed.